5 IN A ROW: Gov. Justice announces West Virginia breaks record for lowest unemployment rate in state history again - NewsBreak

 5 IN A ROW: Gov. Justice announces West Virginia breaks record for lowest unemployment rate in state history again

-CHARLESTON, (WV) – Gov. Jim Justice announced that West Virginia’s seasonally adjusted unemployment rate decreased to 3.9% for February 2022; breaking the all-time record for the lowest unemployment rate recorded in state history for the 5th consecutive month.
+CHARLESTON, WV (LOOTPRESS) – Gov. Jim Justice announced today that West Virginia’s seasonally adjusted unemployment rate decreased to 3.9% for February 2022; breaking the all-time record for the lowest unemployment rate recorded in state history for the 5th consecutive month.

 “It’s not an exaggeration when I say right now, today, is the best time ever to get a great job in West Virginia,” Gov. Justice said.
 “This isn’t a fluke or a one-off.
 This is record after record after record after record after record, and this is one case where repetition isn’t boring at all.